Davidyfxu/BlogManageSystem/README.md

 pip install -r requirements.txt
 ```

 **Tips: I strongly suggest you to create a new venv before installing these python libs.
-Commands are below: **
+Commands are below.**

 ```python
 # create virtual environment "test"